 There are no restrictions on the selection of any other Virtual Channel Identifiers except the rules described above.
 In particular, Virtual Channels are not required to be numbered consecutively.

-A Transfer Frame on the ‘Idle’ Virtual Channel may not contain any valid user data within its Transfer Frame Data Zone, but it may contain an Insert Zone and/or an OCF if signaled within the Frame Primary Header.
+A Transfer Frame on the ‘Idle’ Virtual Channel may not contain any valid user data within its Transfer Frame Data Zone, but it may contain an Insert Zone (managed) and/or an OCF if signaled within the Frame Primary Header.

 Multiplexer Access Point Identifier